JesseZhuang/CSAPP/os/2.virtualization/notes.md

 Job A runs first for the full 100 seconds before B or C even get a chance to run.
 Thus, the average turnaround time for the system is high:a painful 110seconds.
 This problem is generally referred to as the convoy effect, where a number of relatively-short potential consumers of a resource get queued behind a heavyweight resource consumer.

+### 2.5.4 Shortest Job First

-Shortest Job First represents a general scheduling principle that can be applied to any system where the perceived turnaround time per customer (or, in our case, a job) matters.
+Shortest Job First (SJF) represents a general scheduling principle that can be applied to any system where the perceived turnaround time per customer (or, in our case, a job) matters.
 For example, grocery stores commonly have a “ten-items-or-less” line to ensure that shoppers with only a few things to purchase don’t get stuck behind the family preparing for some upcoming nuclear winter.

+Simply by running B and C before A, SJF reduces average turnaround from 110 seconds to 50, more than a factor of two improvement.

+In the old days of batch computing, a number of non-preemptive schedulers were developed; such systems would run each job to completion before considering whether to run a new job.
+Virtually all modern schedulers are preemptive, and quite willing to stop one process from running in order to run another.
+This implies that the scheduler employs the mechanisms we learned about previously in particular, the scheduler can perform a context switch, stopping one running process temporarily and resuming (or starting) another.